drunkard/ceph-readable-doc/html/_sources/dev/developer_guide/merging.rst.txt

 * bug fixes
 * features are sometime accepted
-* commits should be cherry-picked from master when possible
+* commits should be cherry-picked from main when possible

-* commits that are not cherry-picked from master must be about a bug unique to the stable release
+* commits that are not cherry-picked from main must be about a bug unique to the stable release
 * see also `the backport HOWTO`_